Rites of the Male Face

 Listen to what your heart speaks, for your instincts are sharp, and your intuition knows what your senses do not.
 Ensure your heart is not walled off; ensure it is not cut off from this warrior’s input.

 Act – The Cultist makes their way to an open field, free of trees and large rocks.

 Offering – The skull of an animal is placed in the center of the field and surrounded with fist sized stones.

 Offering – A wyrd item with the change trait is placed in the mouth of the skull.

 Focus – An iron dagger is stabbed into the ground in front of the nose of the skull.

 Liturgy – “Father of victory, might, and provision, we consecrate this ground in your honor.
 A place where we might let out a war cry, true and clear, to rally our allies.
 Your hunter’s guidance keeps us safe, lets us return to our kin.
 You lead us to expand, to seek new places so that we might grow and flourish.
 May you bolster our strength and prowess.
 In return, we bring you what you seek, forever and always.”

 The Cultist will now be able to conduct rituals that require a shrine of the Male Face to complete.

-Additionally, when anyone uses the Prayer ability at the shrine, while giving an offering of Obsidian, a Crow’s Beak, Veal, Mantis Claw, a Blade that has Killed two people, or a Troll’s Tongue presented with prayer the following effect is gifted to them:
+Additionally, when anyone uses the Prayer ability at the shrine, while giving an offering of Obsidian, a Crow’s Beak, an animal corpse, Mantis Claw, a Blade that has Killed two people, or a Troll’s Tongue presented with prayer the following effect is gifted to them: